Ryan Zinke wins GOP nod in race for new Montana House seat

 HELENA, Mont.
 (AP) — Former Interior Secretary Ryan Zinke won an unexpectedly tight race Thursday to become the Republican nominee in the race for a new U.S. House seat representing western Montana, a victory that comes after days of hand-counting ballots in one county.

 Zinke defeated former state Sen. Al “Doc” Olszewski by just over 1,600 votes out of 84,500 cast in the race, or 1.9 percentage points, according to preliminary numbers.
+Unofficial results had Zinke with 35,241 votes to 33,633 for Olszewski.

+Zinke won “despite facing more than a million dollars of negative advertising against him” by three Republicans, two Democratic candidates and a Democratic Super-PAC, his campaign said in a statement.

+In a statement, Zinke thanked former President Donald Trump and others for their endorsements, as well as western Montana residents for their “confidence that America can be fixed and for ignoring” the political attacks.

 Zinke was one of five Republicans on the primary ballot for the open seat, which Montana gained this year thanks to its growing population.

-Zinke served as Interior Department secretary under then-President Donald Trump, and his rivals have been drawing attention to a troubled tenure that was marked by multiple ethics investigations.
+Zinke served as Interior Department secretary under Trump, and his rivals have been drawing attention to a troubled tenure that was marked by multiple ethics investigations.
 One investigation determined Zinke lied to an agency ethics official about his continued involvement in a commercial real estate deal in his hometown.
 Federal prosecutors declined to pursue criminal charges.

 Despite Trump’s endorsement, Zinke also faced a smear campaign over his military service from the extreme right wing of his party and questions about his residency following revelations that his wife declared a house in California as her primary residence, qualifying her for a tax break.